Recognition & Awards

 - Restaurant Association Metropolitan Washington’s RAMMY Award for Best Fine Dining Restaurant & Chef of the Year

 - Town & Country magazine’s Best Restaurant in Washington, DC

 - Conde Nast magazine’s 60 Hot Tables

 - Esquire magazine’s Best New Restaurants

 - Gourmet magazine’s America’s Top Tables: Newcomer

 Chef Todd C. Gray & Ellen Kassoff Gray opened Equinox in 1999 to showcase their shared passion for food and hospitality that truly makes a difference within Washington D.C.’s vibrant culinary community.
-While focusing on inventive interpretations of classic American cuisine, Todd and Ellen have embraced a concept known in Japan as “putting the farmer’s face on the food” — and, indeed, you’ll find farm trucks chugging down Connecticut Avenue to bring the freshest local produce, seafood and meats to Equinox each day.
+While focusing on innovative interpretations of classic American cuisine, Todd and Ellen have shaped as much as they have embraced a distinctly Mid-Atlantic cuisine in the last two decades.
 Every plate coming from Todd’s kitchen tells a story of place, celebrating mid-Atlantic cuisine through sophisticated seasonal dishes.

 Todd and Ellen’s first cookbook, The New Jewish Table (St. Martin’s Press, 2013), tells the story of how the couple melded their culinary and personal lives to create new and meaningful family traditions.
-They live with their son in Washington, DC and can often be seen commuting to the restaurant by bicycle.
+They live with their son in Washington, DC and can often be seen commuting three miles to the restaurant on their bicycles.